jvargh81/H1B-Visa_analysis/ReadMe.md

 _Taking only the columns required into the year data frame and then filtering it, based on the status._

+_Analyzing only the data required, so removing unwanted data i.e the columns.Checking only for the status required and then taking its count to analyse and plot the graph._

 ```python
 # Cleaning the data for Analysing Approvals and rejections
 year = h1b.drop(h1b.columns[[1,2,3,4,5,7]], axis=1)